How to become a Sole Trader

 Usually, your Tax Reference Number (TRN) will be the same as your PPSN, but please note that your PPSN does not become your TRN until you register for tax.

-If you already have an existing PPSN and you are registered for ROS / MyAccount you will usually get your TRN within 5 days.
-If you have only recently received your PPSN, you will have to submit the TR1, which can take 2-3 weeks to process.
+If you already have an existing PPSN and are registered for ROS / MyAccount, you will usually get your TRN within five days.
+If you have only recently received your PPSN, you must submit the TR1, which can take 2-3 weeks to process.

 Sole Trader tax